 For example, a chemical spill is more severe if it is likely to happen often and would result in extensive environmental damage.
 However, even a relatively small spill could be considered severe if it were to occur in an enclosed space where people would be exposed to harmful fumes.
 In other words, the severity of a hazard is determined by its potential to cause harm, not just by its likelihood of occurring.

 A hazard is any situation that could cause harm.
-Many things in our environment could potentially be hazardous, but there are also many ways to reduce disaster risk reduction.
+Many things in our environment could potentially be hazardous, but there are also many ways to mitigate risks and reduce disaster risk reduction.

 For example, if you are worried about being injured in a car accident, you can reduce your risk by wearing a seatbelt and driving defensively.
 If you are concerned about being harmed by exposure to chemicals, you can reduce relative risk by using personal protective equipment and following safety guidelines.